Takeaways from the second general election debate in the NYC mayoral race

 He went on to paint Mamdani as an inexperienced legislator who is unprepared to lead America’s biggest city and would be dangerous in the event of an emergency.

-“You don’t know how to handle an emergency, and you literally never proposed a bill on anything that you’re not talking about in your campaign,” Cuomo said.
+“You don’t know how to handle an emergency, and you literally never proposed a bill on anything that you’re not talking about in your campaign,” Cuomo said, his voice rising.

 “We just had a former governor say in his own words that the city has been getting screwed by the state,” Mamdani said.
 “Who was leading the state?
-It was you, governor.”
+It was you.
+You were leading the state for 10 years, screwing the city.”

 The three candidates talk about ICE and Trump

-Note: This story and headline have been updated with additional details.